Storm Colloms

 Photography

 I am an amateur photographer, taking pictures of things I see, places I travel, and my friends.
 I've been using a digital mirrorless camera since 2019 in conjunction with a 35mm film camera since 2020, often stomping around cities and up hills with both.
-Come talk to me about photography, I love meeting other photographers and helping people learn more about it!
 Below is a mix of film and digital photographs I have taken over the past few years.Contact

 s.colloms.1@research.gla.ac.uk